10% penalty will be imposed on the total admission score for candidates with more than one sitting of the HKDSE.

 ATAR=Australian Tertiary Admission Rank

-The first round of interviews, probably in April, are for students with outstanding academic performance (e.g. high predicted IB scores and/or outstanding GCE-AS and GCSE results).
-In May, interviews are held for JUPAS students with an interest in either MBChB or GPS programme from Band A list.
-In June, interviews are held for students under special JUPAS schemes such as the School Principals' Nomination Scheme and Sports Scholarship Scheme.
-The last interviews will be held in late July after the release of all exam results for all remaining eligible students.
+The first round of interviews, probably in Jan/April, are for students with outstanding academic performance (e.g. outstanding GCE-AS and GCSE results and/or high predicted IB scores).
+In May-June, interviews are held for JUPAS students with an interest in either MBChB or GPS programme from Band A list.
+In late June, interviews are held for students under special JUPAS schemes such as the School Principals' Nomination Scheme and Sports Scholarship Scheme.
+The last interviews will be held in late July or August after the release of all exam results for all remaining eligible students.
 Degree holders and undergraduate applicants may also be interviewed before July or August.

-For the interview schedule in 2019, please click here.
+For the latest interview schedule, please click here.

 Questions will be asked to explore the student's interest in medicine, general knowledge about health care, opinions about ethics and humanism, and teamwork, leadership and communication.